 Advice appointments are generally 1 hour, but may be longer depending on your issues.
 If your matter is complex, one of our volunteer law students may gather further information from you to ensure the lawyer is able to consider all the relevant aspects of your situation.
 That way the lawyer can use their limited time with you to provide more detailed advice.

 Subject to our availability we can sometimes provide other legal assistance with tasks such as:

-- drafting a letter for you to another party
+- Drafting a letter for you to another party

-- helping you draft an email or letter to a court
+- Helping you draft an email or letter to a court

-- writing to a court on your behalf to request an extension of time to allow you to obtain legal advice
+- Writing to a court on your behalf to request an extension of time to allow you to obtain legal advice

-- draft a court document
+- Drafting a court document

 During your appointment, the lawyer will discuss whether we have the capacity to assist you with any legal tasks in your matter.